Nexus Letter for Sleep Apnea Secondary to PTSD (Example Included)

 • Complex Sleep Apnea: A combination of OSA and CSA, often emerging after treatment with a continuous positive airway pressure (CPAP) machine.

 On the other hand, PTSD is a mental health condition resulting from traumatic experiences during military service.
-Veterans with PTSD often deal with the following:
+Veterans with post-traumatic stress disorder often deal with the following:

 • Nightmares and flashbacks